satob/SaveScreenshotToOneDrive/README.md

 # How to Use

 - Access to https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps and register a new application.
   - Set any URI to the redirect URI (it doesn't use in the process).
-The platform should be `Web`.
+The platform should be `Mobile and desktop applications`.
   - Add `Files.ReadWrite.All` and `Files.Read.All` privilege to the application.
   - Create a new client secret.
 - Edit `SaveScreenshotToOneDrive.ps1` and set the parameters to access to OneDrive API.